felix-hilden/tekore/readme.md

 The script below will play Sibelius' Finlandia if the user has an active (recently used) Spotify application open.
 If no active device is found, an error is thrown.
-To change device state `Spotipy.playback_transfer` can be used.
+To change device state `Spotify.playback_transfer` can be used.

 ```
 from spotipy import Spotify